 Medically, fertility refers to the natural ability to have a baby.
 Procreation seems like it should be something each woman can do without the help of specialists like Dr. Cobbs or Dr. Caskie, but it doesn’t always happen that way.
 Around 18% of couples struggle to get pregnant.

-There’s no easy answer to this question, which is why it’s important to get help from a specialist in the field such as Dr. Williams or Dr. Shah.
+There’s no easy answer to this question, which is why it’s important to get help from a specialist in the field such as Dr. Williams.
 Pregnancy requires several things, such as ovulation, to happen exactly right.
 It just takes one thing to go wrong to lead to infertility.

 During a fertility exam, Dr. Espino will look at each patient’s menstrual cycles and confirm successful ovulation.
 A woman also needs a healthy uterus to grow the egg in, so evaluations will include tests such as: